The Political Aspects of Judicial Power: Some Notes on the Presidential Immunity Decision, 131 University of Pennsylvania Law Review 1341 (1983)

 Date of Authorship for this Version

 Carter, Stephen L., "The Political Aspects of Judicial Power: Some Notes on the Presidential Immunity Decision" (1983).
 Faculty Scholarship Series.
-Paper 2222.
+2222.